 Closed circuit television carried in the ambulance is helping road accident victims at Marseilles, France, to a quicker recovery.

-Closed circuit television carried in the ambulance is helping road accident victims at Marseilles, France, to a quicker recovery.
+Background: Closed circuit television carried in the ambulance is helping road accident victims at Marseilles, France, to a quicker recovery.
 Doctors back at the hospital are able to view and diagnose while the patients still lies in the road, then advise ambulance attendants on immediate first aid and prepare for his arrival at the hospital.

 The idea occurred recently to Dr. Arnaud, a surgeon attached to the Hospital Service in Marseilles.
 He could see how much quicker it would be for surgeons and operating theatre staff to be ready for the patient if a diagnosis could be made before he or she reached hospital.